An Open Marriage Didn't Save Our Marriage — 'We're Closer To Divorce Now Than Ever'

 I hadn’t expected to fall in love, and I surely hadn’t expected to want to leave my husband and children to chase a life with another man.
 Only 3 months after my plea for an open marriage with my husband, I was looking up apartments on Craigslist and plotting my exit.

-Michelle A. Cmarik is a working mom who writes about her open marriage, parenting, and love.
+Michelle A. Cmarik is a freelance writer and educator who writes about her open marriage, parenting, love, and humor.
+She has written for Medium, The Good Men Project, The Orange Journal, and more.